Cian28-C28/Flipper-Asset-Packs/README.md

 A massive pack with pretty much all of these animations in one place.
 This one will take a LONG TIME to load onto your flipper.
 There are some additional anims in this pack from the FZ community, including the following:
 1. Assorted Cyberpunk Vibe Anims (C28)
-2. Assorted CbrPnk2077 Company Logo Anims (Created by Koronons https://github.com/Kuronons/FZ_graphics)
+2. Assorted CbrPnk2077 Company Logo Anims (Created by Kuronons https://github.com/Kuronons/FZ_graphics)
 3. A Hacking Cat (Created by Mnenkov https://github.com/mnenkov/flipper-zero-animations
 4. BelugaTheCat (Created by Mnenkov https://github.com/mnenkov/flipper-zero-animations
 5. An Axolotol (Created by Talking Sasquach https://github.com/skizzophrenic/Talking-Sasquach/tree/main/Finished%20Animations)